3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Other Technical Discussions

 \subsubsection{Grid}

 Grid is also an efficient representation, as it can access grid corners and interpolate to obtain features or attributes at specific positions.
-Hash grid~\cite{muller2022instant}, as one of the representative methods, has the ability to compress scenes and obtain a more compact and efficient 3DGS~\cite{lee2023compact,herau20243dgs,saroha2024gaussian,zuo2024fmgs,qian20233dgsavatar}.
-Furthermore, Self-Organizing Gaussian~\cite{morgenstern2023compact} maps the original unstructured 3D Gaussian onto a 2D grid to preserve local spatial relationships, where adjacent Gaussians will have similar attribute values, thereby reducing the memory storage of the scene and maintaining continuity in 3D space, as shown in Fig.~\ref{fig9}(b).
+Hash grid~\cite{muller2022instant}, a representative method, {can compress scenes and achieve a more compact and efficient 3DGS~\cite{lee2023compact, herau20243dgs, saroha2024gaussian, zuo2024fmgs, qian20233dgsavatar, he2024gvgen, chen2025hac,roessle2024l3dg}.} Furthermore, Self-Organizing Gaussian~\cite{morgenstern2023compact} maps unstructured 3D Gaussians onto a 2D grid to preserve local spatial relationships, where adjacent Gaussians have similar attribute values, reducing memory storage and maintaining continuity in 3D space. }

+{Particularly, GaussianVolumes are also used for generalizable representations~\cite{he2024gvgen}, where a volume is composed of a fixed number of 3DGS.
+This maintains the efficiency of 3DGS and offers greater manipulability compared to triplane.